abe-101/hugo-profile/website/content/blog/how-to-install-nextcloud.md

 flush privileges;
 ```

-The new database and user for the nextcloud installation has been created.And the new database and user for the nextcloud installation has been created.
+The new database and user for the nextcloud installation has been created.

 ## 4\.
 Genenrate ssl Let’s Encrypt

-We will secure Nextcloud using free SSL from Let’s Encrypt.
+We will secure Nextcloud using a free SSL Certificate from Let’s Encrypt.
 Install the Let’s Encrypt tool:

 ```
 sudo apt install certbot -y
 ```

-Next we will generate the SSL crtificate for our domain name “cloud.example.com”:
+Next we will generate the SSL certificate for our domain name “cloud.example.com”:

 ```
 certbot --standalone -d cloud.example.com